History of World Archery

-Founded on 4 September 1931 in Lwow, Poland as Fédération Internationale de Tir à l'Arc or FITA, by seven countries – France, Czech Republic, Sweden, Poland, USA, Hungary and Italy – the international archery federation’s mission was to promote archery worldwide through the unification of rules and development of international events.
+Founded on 4 September 1931 in Lwow, Poland (now known as Lviv, Ukraine) as Fédération Internationale de Tir à l'Arc or FITA, by seven countries – France, Czech Republic, Sweden, Poland, USA, Hungary and Italy – the international archery federation’s mission was to promote archery worldwide through the unification of rules and development of international events.

 The constituent assembly was made up of Gaston Quentin , Gaston Ducatel , Paul Demare , Kalman von Kenderessy , Attilio Battistoni , Bronislaw Pierzchala , Captain Mieczyslaw Fularski , Jeanne Kurkowska , General J Akerman , Emil Heilborn , Beda Pilotti , Jan Horn , Jaroslav Fiala and JK Boles .
 General Charles E Macquoid joined to represent Great Britain.

 The assembly adopted the statutes and competition regulations that made up the first World Archery Constitution and Rulebook and passed the organisation’s first motion.